lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 }
 ```

-In the latter example, `button` is initialized once, whithin `viewDidLoad()` method.
-Once it's set, `configure(button:)` is called – a pure function that dosn't rely on any kind of state and has no side effects.
+In the latter example, `button` is initialized once, within the `viewDidLoad()` method.
+Once it's set, `configure(button:)` is called – a pure function that doesn't rely on any kind of state and has no side effects.
 That is, it always results the same way for the same arguments.

 _I'm aware that it's not the canonical, functional, definition of the term "pure function".
 Here I use it in the OOP context, if I may, for a simple basic understanding of the idea._